opendatasoft/ods-documentation/source/managing_domain/05_managing_pages/managing_pages_from_list.rst

 From the list of pages, you can unpublish a page and hide from the public.

 1. From the list of pages, hover over the desired page.
-2. Click the |eye-slash| icon to publish the page.
+2. Click the |eye-slash| icon to unpublish the page.

 Editing a page
 ~~~~~~~~~~~~~~